chevah/geck/content/review.rst

 Make sure to edit the commit details.
 GitHub will auto add the list of all commit messages.

-If PQM is not enabled for the repo, you will need to do a manual merge.

 When doing manual merge using git, use squash merge and don't use the default commit message.